Jira Expressions Library: Examples & Use Cases

 Use the **includes** method or any other available function that operates on strings to validate the state of the field.

-When a pull request is open, the value should contain state=OPEN
+When a pull request is open, the value should contain `state=OPEN`; when it is merged, the value should contain `state=MERGED`.

 Due date is approaching in 2 days from now: